Hidden gene changes may raise heart risk even after quitting smoking

 Summary

-This study looked at 1029 people who had a heart attack and quit smoking.
-Researchers checked if a common, often harmless blood condition called CHIP (clonal hematopoiesis) makes heart problems more likely even after quitting.
-The goal was to understand why some former smokers still face high heart risks.
+This completed study looked at 1029 patients who had a heart attack or unstable angina and quit smoking.
+Researchers checked for certain gene mutations (called CHIP) in their blood.
+They wanted to see if these mutations are linked to a higher chance of future heart problems, like another heart attack or stroke, even after stopping smoking.
+The goal is to better understand why some former smokers still face heart risks.

 This is a summary of the original study .
 Summaries may miss details or leave out important information.
 Before applying or accepting participation, make sure you have read and understood the full study.
 Curemydisease.com takes no responsibility whatsoever for anything missed, misunderstood, or acted upon as a result of our summary — we know it does not capture everything.